patrickbucher/docs/postgresql/barman-howto.md

 The shown date is the **earliest** point in time for point in time recoveries;
 the WAL archive is written continuously from that point.

-Use the second column as the identifier to show and check a backup:
+Use the first (server) and second (timestamp) columns as the identifier to show and check a backup:

     $ sudo -iu postgres barman show-backup pg 20230125T111904
     $ sudo -iu postgres barman check-backup pg 20230125T111904